b3pwn3d/Minecraft-Griefing-Methods/Discovering/Subdomain Scan.md

 # Subdomain Scan
-Some servers use subdomains on the network, to connect to a server Some subdomains can be: survival. uhc. staff.
+Big networks use subdomains for the servers
+Some subdomains can be: survival. uhc. staff.
-Click here to get a list of subdomains
+If you hadnt luck by scanning ip ranges of a networi, you have this option, also this attack is really good if the network has ip proteccion, by subdomain scanning you can get the real ip of the servers and open ports